 Andrew Kerr was born in Plymouth, Devon, England and graduated from the London School of Economics with a degree in Government and Politics.
 Andrew, his wife Stephanie, and their two sons currently reside in Olympia, Washington.

-A full time coach, seminar speaker & North U instructor, Andrew has given seminars all over the world for a wide variety of groups, classes and yacht clubs.
+A full time sailing coach, seminar speaker and North U instructor; Andrew has traveled the world teaching seminars and leading clinics for fleets, classes and yacht clubs.

 He has also placed 3rd, 4th and 5th at the J24 World Championships and 5th at the J22 World Championships.

-Benetau 40.7 (Coach), J35, T10, Santana 20, Ensign, Sonar, Mumm 30, J120, J80, Melges 24, Express 27 and S27.9 classes.
+In addition, he has placed 2nd through 5th multiple times in the National and North American Championships of the J24, J22, J27, J105 (Coach), Benetau 40.7 (Coach), J35, T10, Santana 20, Ensign, Sonar, Mumm 30, J120, J80, Melges 24, Express 27 and S27.9 classes.

-Over the span of sailing World magazines NOOD regatta’s – 1988 to present – he has been a part of teams that have won 30 NOOD events in a wide variety of one design classes and locations.
+Over the span of Sailing World magazine’s NOOD Regattas – 1988 to present – he has been a part of teams that have won 30 NOOD events in a wide variety of one design classes and locations.

 When not sailing Andrew also enjoys writing coaching articles and is a contributor to Sailing World and a wide variety of one design class websites and newsletters.

 And, we should add, Andrew has taught hundreds North U Seminars.